This article is about various precision issues in WebGL

 though it might get strange rendering artifacts depending on the contents of the shader.

-Another option is you can try to write your fragment shaders to only need mediump
+Another option is you can try to write your fragment shaders to only need mediump.

-You need to test on a device that actually supports true mediump
+You need to test on a device that actually supports true mediump to make sure

 you actually succeeded.